Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-ROw3qnWJwFk.md

 ### Transcript

-> it's been done, will the color of the liquid update in regards to what packaging and packages and destroyers are just fancies, i think it will, i haven't seen all the animations yet but, i think it will otherwise it would be weird it feels like blue water coming out of the oil packager i guess
+> it's been done, will the color of the liquid update in regards to what packaging and packages and destroyers are just fancies, I think it will, I haven't seen all the animations yet but, I think it will otherwise it would be weird it feels like blue water coming out of the oil packager I guess